Dee Hoty

-Dee Hoty (born August 16, 1952) is an American actress known for her work in musical theatre.
+Dee Hoty is an American actress known for her work in musical theatre.
 Over the course of her career, she has appeared in numerous Broadway productions and earned three Tony Award nominations for Best Actress in a Musical, for The Will Rogers Follies (1991), The Best Little Whorehouse Goes Public (1994), and Footloose (1999).

 Biography

 A native of Lakewood, Ohio, Hoty grew up in Cleveland, where she was active in her church choir.
 During high school at Lakewood, she discovered musical theatre and made it her college major at Otterbein College.

 Hoty moved to New York City in June 1977 and began to pursue a professional acting career.
 (Her brother, Tony Hoty was performing in Godspell around that time.)
 Her Broadway appearances include Shakespeare's Cabaret, The Five O'Clock Girl (Cora Wainwright), Me and My Girl (Jaqueline Carstone), City of Angels (Carla Haywood/Alaura Kingsley), The Will Rogers Follies (Betty Blake), The Best Little Whorehouse Goes Public (Mona Stangley), Footloose (Vi), and Mamma Mia!
 (Donna).

 Of these appearances, she received Tony Award nominations for Footloose!, The Best Little Whorehouse Goes Public and The Will Rogers Follies as Best Actress in a Musical.